Shark Bay Fishing Report – Latest Updates & Tips

 Deep Water & Offshore Tips

-Spanish and school mackerel are moving along the deeper drop-offs and reef edges.
-Look for birds working bait schools or troll lures along current lines.
-These speedsters are a serious test of gear – if you want a fight, you’ll get it.
+Spanish and school mackerel are being found along the deeper drop-offs and reef edges.
+Search for birds working bait schools, or troll lures along current lines.
+These speed demons are a true gear check – if you prefer action, this is your fight.

-One of the most popular ways to chase them is drifting or ballooning with a live bait out the back while you bottom fish.
-Trolling deep-diving hardbodies or metal slices is another solid option.
-Don’t forget wire trace – they’ll make short work of mono.
+Ballooning & Drifting RigsAmong the most popular ways to pursue them is to drift or balloon with a live bait out the back while you bottom fish.
+Another good option is to troll deep-diving hardbodies or metal slices. … and a bit of wire trace – they’ll turn mono into tiny bits in no time.

 Other Species on the Bite